sociallyassistiverobotics/sar_social_stories/README.md

       be loaded.
 Defaults to DEMO, which indicates that the demo session should be loaded.

+### Configuration

+The game read in the configuration file "ss\_config.json", which is located in the "src/" directory.
+An example config file named "ss\_config.example.json" is provided.

+The options you can set in the config file include:

+- script\_path: The relative path from the "src/" directory to the directory containing game scripts.

+- story\_script\_path: The relative path from the "script\_path" directory to the directory containing story scripts.
+For example, the demo story scripts are in a subdirectory of the main game script directory named "story\_scripts".
+This field is optional.
+If not set, it is assumed that the story scripts are in the main script directory specifed by "script\_path".

+- session\_script\_path: The relative path from the "script\_path" directory to the directory containing session scripts.
+For example, the demo session scripts are in a subdirectory of the main game script directory named "session\_scripts".
+This field is optional.
+If not set, it is assumed that the session scripts are in the main script directory specifed by "script\_path".

 ### Demo Version

 To run the demo version of the game, run without arguments (the argument defaults indicate the demo game should be loaded), enter "-1" as the session number, and/or enter "DEMO" as the participant string.

+The demo game uses the config file "ss\_config.demo.json" and game scripts located in the "game\_scripts/" directory.

 ## ROS messages